Share

 At the destination, the process reverses: piano comes off the truck on its side, is brought into position, tipped upright, and the legs and pedals are reattached.
 Only then should the blankets come off.

-Staircases and Freight Elevators
+## How Do Staircases and Freight Elevators Affect a Piano Move?

 Staircases are the most technically demanding part of a piano move.
 Moving an upright down a staircase requires stair rollers and a crew of at least 3 people: two controlling the descent of the piano on the rollers and one positioned below to guide and stop the movement at each step.